lihao5257/sofastack-doc/sofa-rpc/en_US/Generic-Invoke.md

 </sofa:reference>
 ```

 The `jvm-first` can be left empty according to the actual situation.
-The interface should be the general interface of generic call.
-As for the `generic-interface`, you can just write in the name of the interface to be called.
+The interface should be the general interface of a generic call.
+As for the item `generic-interface`, you can just write down the name of the interface to be called.

 ### Initiate a call